Are they digital money or more like gold? Are they a new way to pay for things online or a way to store value?

-In this guide, we’ll look at two shared aspects of the cryptocurrencies: Their ability to act as a store of value and as transactional mediums.
-We’ll also see some of the unique features which make crypto-currencies stand apart.
+In this guide, we’ll look at two shared aspects of cryptocurrencies: Their ability to act as a store of value and as transactional mediums.
+We’ll also see some of the unique features which make cryptocurrencies stand apart.

-When you think of crypto currencies two name that come to mind are Bitcoin and Ethereum.
-As one focuses on Bitcoin vs. Ethereum, though, there are some stark, obvious differences.
+When you think of cryptocurrencies two names that come to mind are Bitcoin vs Ethereum.
+As one focuses on Bitcoin vs Ethereum, though, there are some stark, obvious differences.

 Their age is the most obvious, with bitcoin having entered this world as the very first global cryptocurrency in 2009 and Ethereum only showing up in 2015 as a potential alternative.

 Although it is less proven than its predecessor, Ethereum does have a few nifty features which give it a lot more potential than its older sibling in some key areas.

 The most successful cryptocurrency for storing value continues to be bitcoin.

 As the most valuable coin in the world by quite some margin — and the progenitor of the entire cryptocurrency revolution — bitcoin has proven itself.

 It’s far more recognized than any of its peers, and that makes it easier to buy, store, and sell.
 That’s not to say that Ethereum and its coin, Ether, have been ineffective.

 For such a young currency, Ethereum has proved to be one of the most popular.
 At the time of writing its market value and 24-hour trading volume are second only to Bitcoin.

 The actual monetary value for a single “ETH” however, is less than five percent of bitcoin, so owning a few Ether is no way near as pleasant as owning a few bitcoin.